yangste333/Homelessness_Analysis/README.md

 Data was gathered from the U.S. Department of Housing and Urban Development, or HUD.
 It was originally from a HUD report made in 2019 about predictors of Homelessness, which can be found here: https://www.huduser.gov/portal/sites/default/files/pdf/Market-Predictors-of-Homelessness.pdf

 The data was extracted with help from Dr. Brian Fischer.
 It can be located at /data/05b_analysis_file_update.csv.
 A description file is located at /data/HUD TO3 - 05b Analysis File - Data - Dictionary.csv.

+# Data Preparation
+Data was prepared by subselecting a specific year of the data and taking out null values.

+The data preparation was done using the file /Data_prep/Homelessness_Data_Preparation.ipynb.
+The cleaned data file is located at /Data_prep/homelessness_clean.csv.